Del Norte, Colorado: History

 These peaks in the San Juan Mountains were some of the last parts of Colorado where miners were allowed to explore and prospect for minerals, and they were finally able to do so after the Brunot Treaty was signed between the U.S. government and the Utes in 1873.
 Rio Grande County was created on February 10, 1874, with the new mining camp of Del Norte as the county seat.
 Del Norte served as a base camp for the mines, not just in Summitville, but also in nearby Creede and Lake City.
 Miners quickly moved into the area, and they were followed by ranchers and farmers.
 Many of these original farming and ranching families still have operations and live in the Del Norte area to this day.
 The Del Norte, Colorado, post office opened on Jan 28, 1883.
 After the Sherman Act was repealed in 1893, mining operations quickly became unprofitable and ceased.
 The Town of Del Norte was incorporated on November 15, 1895.
 The 'glory days' of Del Norte ended as quickly as they began, but the community still survived because of ranching and agriculture.
-There was a small movement across southern Colorado throughout the late 1800s and early 1900s to secede from the State of Colorado and create the state of San Juan, with Del Norte becoming its capital city; however, this secession movement died quickly.

-Del Norte would see cycles of boom and bust throughout the 20th century, but has recently become a blossoming community, due to the abundance of recreational activities provided by the area's unique geography, such as mountain biking, hiking, running, rock climbing, fishing, hunting, rafting and kayaking, cross country skiing, camping, etc. Del Norte is also one of the communities which provides lodging for the nearby Wolf Creek Ski Area.
-Grande Avenue, the main street through Del Norte, still has many of the facades on its storefronts from the 1800s and early 1900s, reminding its residents and tourists of the town's historic past.
-In 2019, the Rio Grande National Forest announced that it will be moving its headquarters from nearby Monte Vista to Del Norte, and the town announced that it will be improving its riverwalk to include a white-water park along the Rio Grande.